 The Cocker Spaniel has an interesting history.
-It is believed that spaniels originated in Spain, and Chaucer first wrote about them in the year 1340 in the book Canterbury Tales (more specifically, The Wife of Bath).
+It is believed that spaniels originated in Spain, and Chaucer first wrote about them in the year 1340 in the book Canterbury Tales (more specifically, The Wife of Bath and the word “Spanyells.”).
 However, archeologists have found models of dogs resembling spaniels in ancient Egyptian tombs.

 In the 13th and 14th centuries, spaniels sniffed out and cornered hawks and falcons into a “corner” until the hunters could come along and fling a net over both dog and quarry.
 It was not until the late 1700s that the various distinctions between Springers, Cockers, Toys, Clumbers, Sussex, and Field Spaniels were bred.